Google Translate

-Launched in April 2006 as a statistical machine translation service, it originally used United Nations and European Parliament documents and transcripts to gather linguistic data.
+Launched on April 28, 2006 as a statistical machine translation service, it originally used United Nations and European Parliament documents and transcripts to gather linguistic data.
 Rather than translating languages directly, it first translated text to English and then pivoted to the target language in most of the language combinations it posited in its grid, with a few exceptions including Catalan–Spanish.
 During a translation, it looked for patterns in millions of documents to help decide which words to choose and how to arrange them in the target language.
 In recent years, it has used a deep learning model to power its translations.
 Its accuracy, which has been criticized on several occasions, has been measured to vary greatly across languages.
 In November 2016, Google announced that Google Translate would switch to a neural machine translation engine – Google Neural Machine Translation (GNMT) – which translated "whole sentences at a time, rather than just piece by piece.
 It uses this broader context to help it figure out the most relevant translation, which it then rearranges and adjusts to be more like a human speaking with proper grammar".